tatumio/tatum-csharp/README.md

    `dotnet add ${your_project} package Tatum.CSharp.Ethereum`

-2. Go to your [Tatum Dashboard](https://dashboard.tatum.io) and grab one of API KEYs (mainnet or testnet)
+2. Go to your [Tatum Dashboard](https://dashboard.tatum.io) and grab one of API KEYs (MainNet or TestNet)

 3. Register Tatum Client in the DI container by calling `IServiceCollection` method `AddHttpClient`: